pyrsmk/mediatizr/README.markdown

 Use
 ---

 Link the script at the top of your page, under your stylesheet declarations.
+There's several versions of mediatizr, depending on what dependency is included on.
+Most of the time you want to pick `mediatizr.Sheethub.W.min.js`.

 Caveats
 -------